DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Roadmap.md

 #### Vendor
 - **Vendor purchase order change** - Add **Line change type** to D365 Purchase order line (EDI tab)
 - **Purchase invoice** - Support partial invoice (doesn't match to 100% of product receipt) for.
 If Invoice quantity < Shipped quantity then set 'Product receipt quantity to match' = Invoice quantity

+## Future releases
+The following features are planned for a future release

+- **Electronic reporting** document type template
+- **EDI history** on D365 source/target.
+Currently only a few documents included on Sales order and Purchase order

+## Deprecate
+The following is planned to be deprecated

+### September release
+- MS has depcrecated scripting.
+We will therefor remove setting **Enable scripting** from **EDI shared parameters** in the September release.